bluesillybeard/Kinc.zig/readme.md

 - actual bindings instead of just linking it
 - return a module (or whatever that ends up being called in the future) instead of adding the files to a given compile step.
     - Better to do this after bindings are created
+- test building on Windows
+    - test cross-compilation to Linux.
+It should work, since X11 libs are linked using libdl instead of as part of the ELF.
+        - asound and udev might cause issues if they aren't part of Zig's cross-compile toolkit
+        - Look into if libdl is really required, since it should be part of glibc now
+- get cross-compilation from Linux to Windows working
+    - dxguid is missing
+    - winhttp is missing
+    - strmiids is missing
+    - wbemuuid is missing
+    - It might be possible to fix these missing libraries by using .lib and .dll stubs